guarrasi1995/Twitter-Elections/README.md

 4 PLOT PER MEDIA DI RETWEETS

 On the x axis we have the number of hours passed and on the y axis the average number of favorites reached or retweets achieved.
-Nell' arco di tempo in cui abbiamo raccolto i tweet siamo arrivati a prendere per ogni partito:
-Centro Destra: ___ tweets
-Centro Sinistra: ___ tweets
-LeU: ___ tweets
-M5S: ___ tweets

-We can see that ___ è il partito che raggiunge di media il numero massimo di favorites e ___ è  è il partito che raggiunge di media il numero massimo di retweets.
-Si può notare che il tasso di crescita maggiore si ha tra le __ e le __ .
-Invece dalle ___ in poi la crescita non è più così dominante.
-Questo ci fa capire che un tweet viene perso nel web dopo 2 giorni o al massimo cresce in favorites e in retweets di qualche unità.
-Da questi grafici possiamo dedurre che il partito che riscuote più successo nel mondo i twitter è ___ .
+We can see that ___ is the party that reaches the average maximum number of favorites and ___ is the party that reaches the maximum average number of retweets.
+It can be noted that the highest growth rate is between __ and __ .
+Instead from ___ onwards, growth is no longer so dominant.
+This makes us understand that a tweet is lost in the web after 2 days or at most grows in favorites and retweets of some units.
+From these graphs we can deduce that the party that collects the most success in the Twitter world is ___.

 For the second type, we ask the user to enter the ID of a desired tweet.
 It is searched in the database and if it is found its growth of favorites and retweets of every hour is plotted.